M66B/FairEmail/FAQ.md

 <br />

+<a name="faq38"></a>
 <a name="faq117"></a>
 **(117) Can you help me restore my purchase?**

 Google manages all purchases, so as developer I have little control over purchases.
-So, the only thing I can do, is give some advice:
+So, basically the only thing I can do, is give some advice:

-* Make sure you have an active internet connection
+* Make sure you have an active, working internet connection
 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
 * Open the Play store application and wait at least a minute to give it time to synchronize with the Google servers
 * Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases